Amy Sillman: Zines, writing and curating

 In 2009, while living in Berlin, Sillman began producing a zine, The O-G, that she often paired with her exhibitions or paintings; in 2020 it had reached its fourteenth issue.
 The O-G has included a wide range of material: cartoons, satiric art-world dinner seating charts, essays, visual and textual pieces fleshing out threads in Sillman's art, as well as work by other artists and writers.

 Sillman has written about art and artists for catalogues and journals such as Artforum, ARTnews, Texte zur Kunst, and Frieze.
 She has published four collections of her writing, the last being Faux Pas (2020, After 8 Books, Paris), which includes essays on John Chamberlain, Eugène Delacroix, Rachel Harrison, Laura Owens, and contemporary painting's inheritances from Abstract Expressionism.

 Sillman has curated exhibitions at MoMA (2019), Hammer Museum (2008) and Artists Space (2005).
 The MoMA show, "The Shape of Shape" (assembled with MoMA curator Michelle Kuo and Jenny Harris), gathered 75 objects from the museum's collection, from well-known artists to some that never exhibited at MoMA; Roberta Smith wrote that the show's "robust visual appetite" addressed the "fear of painting, color and form" that has allowed contemporary painting to lose ground to conceptual art and its derivatives.

 Awards and collections

-Sillman has been recognized with a Guggenheim Fellowship (2001), election to the American Academy of Arts and Letters (2020), and awards from the National Endowment for the Arts (1995), Joan Mitchell, Louis Comfort Tiffany and Pollock-Krasner foundations (1999), American Academy in Berlin (2009), and Brooklyn Museum (2012), among others.
+Sillman has been recognized with a Guggenheim Fellowship (2001), election to the American Academy of Arts and Letters (2020), and awards from the National Endowment for the Arts (1995), She has received awards from the Joan Mitchell, Louis Comfort Tiffany and Pollock-Krasner foundations, the American Academy in Berlin (2009), and Brooklyn Museum (2012), among others.

 Her work belongs to the public collections of the Art Institute of Chicago, Baltimore Museum of Art, Blanton Museum of Art, Brooklyn Museum, Hammer Museum, Los Angeles Museum of Contemporary Art, Metropolitan Museum of Art, Milwaukee Art Museum, Moderna Museet (Stockholm), Museum Brandhorst (Munich), Museum of Modern and Contemporary Art of Trento and Rovereto (MART), Museum of Fine Arts, Boston, MoMA, National Gallery of Art, Saatchi Gallery, San Francisco Museum of Modern Art, Tate Modern, Weatherspoon Art Museum, and Whitney Museum, among others.

+Sillman has exhibited at institutions including the Museum of Modern Art (MoMA), Whitney Museum, Institute of Contemporary Art, Boston, and Portikus (Frankfurt).
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).